jogetoss/lazy-approval-tool/README.md

 This plugin is intended to use for lazy assignment approval using URL.
 A sample use case will be sending the URL via Email, then the approver will click on Approve URL / Reject URL to directly approve / reject the assignment.

+To setup and configure this plugin, please see the [documentation](https://dev.joget.org/community/display/marketplace/Lazy+Approval+Tool+Plugin).

 # Getting Help

 JogetOSS is a community-led team for open source software related to the [Joget](https://www.joget.org) no-code/low-code application platform.